mpuccini/marcopucciniATenea/content/about/index.md

 # A (very) short presentation

 I've a MSc in **Physics**.
 Currently i'm involved in projects in the area of **Heritage Sciences**, in particular on 3D technologies (photogrammetry, SfM, rendering) and Big Data infrastructures (*NoSQL* DBs, distribuited platforms, IoT) for Cultural Heritage.
 My scientific interests are also:
+ - DevOps and Cloud Computing
+ - MLOps and AI
  - Deep learning techniques for Images/Dense Point Clouds analysis and processing
  - Dense Point Cloud to Finite Element Model workflow optimization
  - Big Data Architectures